tillioss/tilli-web-app/README.md

 ## Module 3: Digital Safety (WIP)
 - Understanding internet safety and developing positive habits around safe sharing, noticing red flags, being kind and reaching out to a trusted adult

-Our 3 modules (and even the modules you create) can be accessed with a Web browser over the World Wide Web on any mobile device.
+Our 3 modules (and even the modules you create in the Tilli IDE) can be accessed or reviewed with a Web browser over the World Wide Web on any mobile device.
 Unlike classical game software, browser-based games can be played instantly and do not require a prior installation!

-You can play our game here: https://tilli.teqbahn.com/tilli-web
+You can play/test our game here: https://tilli.teqbahn.com/tilli-web

 ********************

-# Installing Tilli Web App
+# Installing Tilli Web App (For Developers)

+Developers can install the Tilli Web App to make changes/optimizations for some of the hard coded screens.

 1. Configuration: